Algebraic Goodwillie spectral sequence: James--Hopf map

 \begin{lmm} Let $X\in\sLxi$ be an $\kk$-complete simplicial restricted Lie algebra and let $x\in \widetilde{H}_q(X), q\geq 1$ be a homology class.
 Then, in $\pi_q(\widetilde{C}_*(\susp X)^{\otimes p})^{t\Sigma_p}$, we have

 \end{lmm}

 \begin{proof} We prove the statement only for an odd prime $p$.
 The argument for $p=2$ is identical and we leave it to the reader to complete the details.
-First, assume that $X\in\sLxi$ is perfect, i.e. $\dim\widetilde{H}_*(X)<\infty$.
+First, assume that $X\in\sLxi$ is of finite type, i.e. $\dim\widetilde{H}_*(X)<\infty$.
 Then, by Proposition~\ref{propostion: tate-dyer-lashof is a basis}, we have

 for some homology classes $u_{i,\e}\in \widetilde{H}_*(X)$; here the class $u_{i,\e}$ has degree $r_{i,\e}=q-2i(p-1)+\e-1$.
 By Corollary~\ref{corollary:pairing on tate-dyer-lashof}, if $p$ is odd, for an arbitrary $y\in \widetilde{H}^{r_{i,\e}}(X)$, $i\in\Z$, $\e\in\{0,1\}$ we have